alw017/CSE-105-Project/Mapping Reduction Problem/writeup.md

 ## Justification for Lack of Error Checking

 You might be wondering why there isn't very thorough checking for a valid turing machine.
-This is because, if the input turing machine is invalid, since we use it to create our new Turing machine, the new Turing machine must also be invalid, thus our function output cannot be in HALT_TM.
+The main reason is that if the input turing machine is invalid, the new Turing machine must also be invalid since we use it to create our new Turing machine, and thus our function output cannot be in HALT_TM.

 # Example Strings